 Modularity and integration.
 Both CR and EMMLi do not support the null hypothesis of no modularity in the grasshopper's head (Table 2, Supp.
 Table 1).
 EMMLi suggests the most likely modularity partition is the "Head-Mandibles asymmetric-Sensory" one (Fig. 2D), followed by the "Head-Mandibles asymmetric" one (Fig. 2C).
 On the other hand, the comparison between CR tests suggests the strongest modular signal is found in the simple 2-module "Head-Mandibles" partition (Fig. 2A).
-CR suggests that all modular partitions are significantly different from the null hypothesis of no modularity, but also that differences between modular signals in all those partitions are not significantly different from each other (Table 2).
+CR suggests that all modular partitions are significantly different from the null hypothesis of no modularity, but also that the strengths of modular signals between all those partitions are not significantly different from each other (Table 2).
 It should also be noted that the partition with the second largest modular effect is the most complex model, the 4 modules "Head-Mandibles asymmetric-Sensory" partition.
 When running the comparison of CR tests again after module-by-module superimposition, the ZCR values are lower (i.e. modular signal gets stronger) overall.
 This is expected, as these "local" superimposition mathematically tend to add intra-module covariance, and reduce inter-module covariance.
 Again, all partitions are significantly different from the null hypothesis of no modularity (all P < 0.001), and again the differences between partitions in terms of modularity signal are not significant (all P > 0.1).
 The strongest modular signal (lowest ZCR) is found, as with the global superimposition, in the 2-module "Head-Mandibles" partition, and the 4 modules "Head-Mandibles asymmetric-Sensory" partition also has strong modular signal (Fig. 5).
 It is however striking that the "Half-Half" partition, which has the weakest modular signal with the global superimposition, has on the other hand the second strongest signal in the module-by-module superimposition analysis.

 Pairwise between-module integration analyses (Table 3, Fig. 6) show significant integration between modules in all partitions (all P < 0.02).
 Differences in integration signal between partitions are generally non-significant (Table 3).
 The exceptions are the "Half-Half" and "Mandibles only".
 The latter has significantly stronger integration than the "Head-Mandible", "Head-Mandibles-Sensory", "Head-Mandibles asymmetric", and "Head-Mandibles asymmetric-Sensory" partitions.
 The former is only significantly different from the "Head-Mandibles asymmetric" partition.
 Pairwise r-PLS correlation values from the different partitions (Fig. 6) are generally stronger between spatially close structures.
-Integration between the left and right mandibles, as well as with the ventral half of the head.
 The "Ventral-Dorsal" partition clearly shows the weakest between-module correlation, while the "Half-Half" partition has the strongest one.
 It should however be noted that the latter excludes midline landmarks, meaning the r-PLS value cannot be directly compared to other partitions (conversely, ZPLS values are standardized and can be compared).
-When using module by module superimposition, results are globally similar, with a fairly strong positive relationship between pairwise rPLS values computed after global vs. module-by-module superimposition (Fig. 6, Supp.
+When using module by module superimposition, results are globally similar, with a fairly strong positive relationship between pairwise r-PLS values computed after global vs. module-by-module superimposition (Fig. 6, Supp.
 Fig. 2, R² = 0.6783, P < 0.0001).
 Integration signal is systematically weaker after module-by-module superimposition than after global superimposition.
 More importantly, these differences lead also to differences in significance (Supp.
 Fig. 2): while all tests were significant when using the global superimposition, with module-by-module superimposition, integration was not found to be significant in the "Head-Mandibles", the "Head-Mandibles-Sensory", and the "Ventral-Dorsal" partitions.
 All other partition had significant integration (all P = 0.001), but even in these cases, pairwise integration relationships between individual modules were not always the same as when using global superimposition.